iapost/iapost/README.md

-## Hello there
+## Hello

-My name is John Apostolakis and I am a Software Developer.
-I graduated from School of Electrical & Computer Engineering in Technical University of Crete.
+My name is John Apostolakis and I am a Software Engineer.

+I graduated from School of Electrical & Computer Engineering at Technical University of Crete.

 Some of my projects are: